PankajSingh0018/PankajSingh0018/README.md

 - Discovered there is a 94% increase in the rate of the total number of terrorist activities across the globe.

-**Web-Scraping Jobs Related to Data Science and related Domain from INDEED -[Project Notebook](https://jovian.ai/singh-pankaj0018/webscraping-project)**
+**Web-Scraping Jobs Related to Data Science and related Domain from INDEED - [Project Notebook](https://jovian.ai/singh-pankaj0018/webscraping-project)**

 - Scraped data Science Job listings in the India region from INDEED using Requests & BeautifulSoup.